 This was to be our final encounter with the rhino after a super early alarm call for a sunrise game drive.
 What a way to conclude the trip – seeing lions, elephants, zebra and warthogs.
 It was then sadly time to pack our bags, and we gathered to say our goodbyes to the wonderful staff at Amakhala.
 I may have shed a tear or three.

 On a personal note, meeting Dr Fowlds and the whole experience of the trip has been utterly life-changing for me.
 It makes me feel incredibly proud that the company I work for is doing everything in its power to tackle the poaching crisis.
 We are determined to share this terribly heart-rending story as much as we can – that’s the harsh reality of the situation.
 We have come back, united, in raising as much money and awareness as possible to save this majestic animal.

-We are delighted to announce that thanks to our wonderful and generous clients, we have raised £500,000 in donations via Pennies, for Medivet’s Saving the Rhino campaign in partnership with Wilderness Foundation Africa's Forever Wild Rhino Protection Initiative.
+We are delighted to announce that thanks to our wonderful and generous clients, we have raised over £650,000 in donations via Pennies, for Medivet’s Saving the Rhino campaign in partnership with Wilderness Foundation Africa's Forever Wild Rhino Protection Initiative.

 We need your help to fund lifesaving projects and help secure the future of the rhino in Africa.
 We fundraise for Medivet Saving the Rhino throughout the year and welcome any support you’re able to offer – no matter how big or small.